Most Effective Products

 Drawbacks of Diphacinone

 The disadvantage of Diphacinone is that rodents have to eat a substantial amount of bait over several days to ingest a lethal dose.
-If you have multiple rodents that need to be eliminated, this may cause the attempt to eradicate them to fail because they may get bored with eating the bait and would want to eat something else.
+If you have multiple rodents that need to be eliminated, this may cause the attempt to eradicate them to fail because they may get bored with eating the bait and want to eat something else.

 Is Diphacinone Safe?

-Diphacinone rodenticides are safe to use when applied according to their label directions.
+Diphacinone rodenticides are safe when applied according to their label directions.
 To properly use baits containing diphacinone, we recommend you use your product along with a Rat & Mouse Bait Station.
-Our Rat & Mouse Bait Stations are tamper-proof and made with a durable plastic, so children, pets, or non-target animals can’t access the bait.
+Our Rat & Mouse Bait Stations are tamper-proof and made with durable plastic, so children, pets, or non-target animals can’t access the bait.

 What To Expect